CDThomas/workout-app/notes.md

     last performed, etc
 - [ ] client-side validation of forms/inputs with feedback for user
 - [ ] ErrorMessage component
-- [ ] user can remove an exercise in the RoutineExerciseList
 - [ ] try using JSON schemas for validation (ex: in POST to routines#create)
   - I think this would be cleaner than `accepts_nested_attributes_for` because the FE can send nicely formatted JSON without using rails conventions